LelsersLasers/Notes/History/Notes.md

     - The poor whites could now say:
         - I am different that the slaves
         - Part of the group that has rich people

+# Chapter 4 - Slavery, Freedom, and the Struggle for Empire

 ## Homework Questions - 9/3